Last updated on May 17th, 2022 at 10:59 pm

 Historian Ferekidis records that his eyes were only four, two in front and two behind (plus one that was placed on his neck by Hera, the wife of Zeus), while others claim that they were infinite.

-Aeschylus calls him “Myriopon voutan”, which means “the many-many-eyed herdsman”
+Aeschylus calls him “Myriopon voutan”, which means “the million-eyed herdsman”

 The Hecatoncheires (Men with Hundred hands)

 The further we go, the heavier we get.
 And at the same time, we feel that we are slowly disappearing into space.